FedericoBennasciutti/FedericoBennasciutti/README.md

 ## Hello, I'm Federico Bennasciutti! 👋

-A technology enthusiast with a special love for AI, Robotics, and Space Exploration🚀!
+I am a technology enthusiast with a special love for AI, Robotics, and Space Exploration🚀.

 ### 💼 Current Work
-Presently working as a Roboticist at Intermodalics.
-In the pursuit of bringing robots to uncharted territories.
+Presently working as a Roboticist at Intermodalics, bringing robots to uncharted territories.

 ### 🎓 GitHub Journey
 This is my private Github account which I've started during my time at [Unibo](https://www.unibo.it/), [Tongji](http://www.tongji.edu.cn/), and [KTH](https://www.kth.se/).

 Now it mainly contains coursework and projects I completed during my university degrees, and additional personal projects.

 ### 📌 Note